ros2/ros2_documentation/source/Concepts/About-Catment.rst

   Either the functionality needs to be merged into one package that can support both systems, or the new versions need different names.
 * Message generation.
   ROS and ROS 2 have different message generation steps, the output of which might or might not conflict.
-  Something sort of sophisticated needs to be done to allow generation of all the right artifacts from a single message package (or, as indicated above, the new message packages need different names).
+  Something sophisticated needs to be done to allow generation of all the right artifacts from a single message package (or, as indicated above, the new message packages need different names).

 Using ``bloom`` to release ``ament`` packages (TODO)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^